travis-ci/docs-travis-ci-com/docs/user/notifications.md

 If you enable `skip_join`, remember to remove the `NO_EXTERNAL_MSGS` flag (n) on the IRC channel(s) the bot notifies.

+If you want the bot to send messages to channels protected with a channel key (ie, set with `/mode #channel +k password`), you can use the `channel_key` variable:

+    notifications:
+      irc:
+        channels:
+          - "irc.freenode.org#travis"
+        channel_key: 'password'

 ## Campfire notification

 Notifications can also be sent to Campfire chat rooms, using the following format: